seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 **Fairy**
 And here my mistress.
 Would that he were gone!

-*Enter, from one side, OBERON, with his train; from the other, TITANIA, with hers*
+*Enter, from one side, OBERON; from the other, TITANIA*

 **OBERON**
 Ill met by moonlight, proud Titania.

 **TITANIA**
 What, jealous Oberon!
-Fairies, skip hence:
+Fairy, skip hence:
 I have forsworn his bed and company.

 **OBERON**